-- Be wary of “To good to be true” ads and the quest for the cheapest price: Providing in-home service is costly.
-When a company lures consumers with very low service or air conditioning repair calls ($19.95, $29.95, etc.) or a very common tag line “Free Service Call with Air Conditioning Repair,” do not fall for it!
+- Be wary of “Too good to be true” ads and the quest for the cheapest price: Providing in-home service is costly.
+When a company lures consumers with very low maintenance offer or air conditioning repair call ($19.95, $29.95, etc.) do not fall for it!
 These tactics are designed specifically to get a repairman into your home, so they can take advantage of you and add in hidden costs to the bill or estimate.

 - No Address – No Deal: They have your address.
 Shouldn’t you have theirs?
 Any business that does not list an address should cause you to ask WHY?
 Why do they not want you to know where they are located?
 A reputable service business will always list their address in publications.

-Research the Service Company: Don’t rely on BBB or Angie’s List; these are for-profit organizations.
-Try Yelp or Google Reviews for honest feedback.
+- Research the Service Company: Don’t just rely on BBB or Angie’s List; these are for-profit organizations.
 Also, call your local County Clerk’s office for past lawsuits, Chambers of Commerce, Economic Development organizations or Home Owners Associations.
-Check to make sure they are licensed and NATE Certified.
+Make sure the company is licensed and NATE Certified.

 At the end of the day, it is the homeowner’s responsibility to decide who they allow into their home to provide air conditioning repair services.
 Spend time to properly qualify companies you do business with.
 This will save you money, time and considerable headaches.

 We encourage you to research Home-Tech.
-Our positive reputation for services in Lee, Charlotte, Collier, Manatee and Sarasota Counties is well-known, and we are very involved in the communities we serve.
+Our positive reputation for services in Lee, Charlotte, Collier, Manatee and Sarasota Counties is well-known, we have an A- rating with the BBB and we are very involved in the communities we serve.
 Should you want more information about Home-Tech and our ethical business practices, please call us at 800-800-8356.